Sinfolke/ispa-parser/README.md

   Code improvements:

-    Encapsulate IR.cpp into a class
+    Encapsulate converter.cpp into a class extends IR.cpp with custom virtual output methods

-    Encapsulate converter.cpp into a class
+    Encapsulate progress.cpp into a class

 ### Parser syntax